petroprotsakh/go-provider-mirror/README.md

 # provider-mirror

-A CLI tool that builds Terraform and OpenTofu provider mirrors from a YAML manifest.
+A CLI tool that builds Terraform and OpenTofu provider mirrors from a declarative YAML manifest.

+The tool focuses on **manifest-driven, reproducible mirrors**, rather than scanning existing `.tf` configurations.

 ## Why

 - **Air-gapped environments** — Pre-download providers for networks without internet access
 - **Faster CI** — Local mirror is faster than registry lookups
-- **Version control** — Declare exactly which provider versions you need
+- **Declarative version selection** — Explicitly define which provider versions and platforms are allowed
+- **Terraform & OpenTofu support** — Build a single mirror usable by both engines

 ## Install